Last Updated: 12/27/19 | December 27th, 2019

-Before I finally made it to the Maldives, it was a destination I had been dreaming about.
+Before I finally made it to the Maldives, it was the destination I’d been dreaming about.
 White sand beaches.
-Over-water bungalows.
-It looked perfect.
-But those dreams turned into nightmares when I realized how much those bungalows actually cost.
+Overwater bungalows.
+Azure blue ocean.
+It was perfect.
+But those dreams turned into nightmares when I realized how much those bungalows cost.

-Luckily, changes in the way tourism is done in the country have allowed for a small but growing budget travel industry to emerge.
-In this post, Kristin Addis from Be My Travel Muse shares how to travel the Maldives on a budget.
-She just got back, and I’m eager to hear her tips.
+Luckily, changes in the way tourism is done in the country have allowed a small but growing budget travel industry to emerge.
+In this post, Kristin Addis from Be My Travel Muse shares how to travel the Maldives on a budget (tips I used during my own trip)

 It’s the epitome of romantic luxury.